-Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disease that afflicts 20,000 to 30,000 people in the United States and fewer than 1 in 10,000 persons in the EU.
-Approximately 5,600 new cases of ALS are diagnosed each year in the U.S., and the incidence in the U.S. is consistent on a population basis with the EU.
-The average life expectancy of an ALS patient is approximately three to five years and only 10% of patients survive for more than 10 years.
+ALS is a progressive neurodegenerative disease that afflicts 20,000 to 30,000 people in the United States.
+Approximately 5,600 new cases of ALS are diagnosed each year in the U.S. The average life expectancy of an ALS patient is approximately three to five years and only 10% of patients survive for more than 10 years.
 Death is usually due to respiratory failure because of diminished strength in the skeletal muscles responsible for breathing.
 Few treatment options exist for these patients, resulting in a high unmet need for new therapeutic options to address the symptoms and modify the disease progression of this grievous illness.